 - One in ten people aged 12 and over who were dependent on or misused alcohol or illicit drugs received treatment.
 California’s treatment rate for illicit drug use disorder is lower than the national rate.

 - Only 23% of substance use treatment facilities in California have a CARF accreditation; however, 94% of facilities have full licensing, certification, and accreditation.

 - According to SAMHSA, there are 131 transitional housing, halfway houses, and sober homes.
 They are primarily situated in larger Metro areas with very few in rural communities.

-Overall, there is extensive access to treatment within large metropolitans and much of the rural communities.
-Families and individuals have access to numerous financial resources through Medicaid, private health insurance, and payments options offered through facilities.
-The problem is incentivizing people to access help and how quickly individuals enter treatment once approved or request help.
+Overall, there is extensive access to treatment within large metropolitans and many rural communities.
+Families and individuals can access numerous financial resources through Medicaid, private health insurance, and payment options offered through facilities.
+The problem is incentivizing people to access help and how quickly individuals enter treatment once approved or request assistance.

 State and Local Resources in California

 - The Substance Use Disorder Division maintains a directory of licensed and certified facilities and programs, county alcohol and drug offices, and referral information.
 There are extensive resources available for residents of California.

 - The California Department of Education provides drug and alcohol prevention and education services to individuals, families, schools, educators, health care providers, and substance use treatment programs.

 - The California WIC Association is a non-profit organization.
 It offers extensive resources for alcohol and substance use recovery.
 It offers participant and consumer information, treatment referral locators, and information for professionals.
 There is a specific focus on women and perinatal substance use.